qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - In Windows, Git often auto-convert cloned text files to be CRLF line ending.
 But in WSL many software (e.g. bash) doesn't work with files with CRLF.
 Using `git clone --config core.autocrlf=false -c core.eol=lf ...` can make git clone as LF.
 - MacOS auto adds `.DS_Store` files into every folder.
 It's recommended to add `**/.DS_Store` into `.gitignore`.

+[^rewrite_history]: Strictly speaking, rebase doesn't rewrite history if the rebase target branch is based on current branch.
+If local branch is based on remote branch, then pushing don't require force push.
+Squashing the local not-yet-pushed commits is fine.

 ### Networking

 - Some routers and firewall silently kill idle TCP connections without telling application.
 Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated (using these TCP connection will get RST).
 To solve it, configure system TCP keepalive.
-[See also](https://tldp.org/HOWTO/html_single/TCP-Keepalive-HOWTO/)
+[See also](https://tldp.org/HOWTO/html_single/TCP-Keepalive-HOWTO/) [^keepalive]
-  - Note that [HTTP/1.0 Keep-Alive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Keep-Alive) is different to TCP keepalive.
 - The result of `traceroute` is not reliable.
 [See also](https://gekk.info/articles/traceroute.htm).
 Sometimes [tcptraceroute](https://linux.die.net/man/1/tcptraceroute) is useful.
 - TCP slow start can increase latency.
 Can be fixed by disabling `tcp_slow_start_after_idle`.
 [See also](https://ably.com/blog/optimizing-global-message-transit-latency-a-journey-through-tcp-configuration)
 - TCP sticky packet.
 Nagle's algorithm delays packet sending.
 It will increase latency.
 Can be fixed by enabling `TCP_NODELAY`.
 [See also](https://brooker.co.za/blog/2024/05/09/nagle.html)